 Respite foster care is a short term placement overnight or up to few weeks and provides care for a young person who is already living with a foster family.
-These may be emergency placements or to provide a planned break for the child or young person.
+These may be emergency placements or to provide a planned break for the young person.
 The Short Breaks scheme offers children with disabilities an overnight weekend stay once a month giving the family a chance to recharge their batteries.
 These are both a good option for those who want to help but are unsure if they can commit full time.

 The Supportive Lodgings scheme is good too for those who may wish to continue working as the placement is for a young adult aged 16-21.
 You will provide them with their own room and support with everyday skills to help with their transition into adulthood and the journey on to independent living.

 “I became a foster carer because I wanted to work and make a difference, fostering has allowed me to do both but with the advantage of being at home for my own children.”

 -Derya, foster carer

 In our specialist fostering scheme the young person may present challenging behaviour and requires full time commitment and experience in childcare.
 This would suit those who have already worked with young people professionally and includes enhanced allowances and support and training packages.

 There are many reasons a young person may need fostering and not all children in care have behaviour problems!
 Children of all ages, cultures and backgrounds come into care in Islington.
 It may be due to neglect in the family home from drug and alcohol abuse or parental mental health problems.
 Some children may enter foster care for a short time due to family illness.